Table of Content

 - Marijuana- Marijuana is a mild hallucinogen that causes extreme paranoia.
 Not all marijuana users experience this; some can comfortably intake marijuana with little to no problem.

-- Hallucinogens- Hallucinogens do not cause long-term drug-induced psychosis.
+- Hallucinogens- Hallucinogens do not cause long-term drug addiction psychosis.
 However, while having a “trip” perpetual anomaly, hallucination, and other substantial subjective changes in thoughts, emotions, and consciousness are evidenced.

 Treatment for Drug-Induced Psychosis

-It is always advised to take individuals with drug-induced psychosis symptoms to doctor or psychiatrist as soon as possible.
-There are 4 steps:
+It is always advised to take individuals with drug addiction psychosis symptoms to a doctor or psychiatrist as soon as possible.
+The treatment for drug-induced psychosis involves:

-- Assessment: There the individuals undergo an assessment to determine the severity of their psychosis and accordingly, the doctor or psychiatrist will plan the drug-induced psychosis recovery chart, diagnose and treat the individual.
+Assessment: The individual undergoes an assessment to determine the severity of their psychosis and accordingly, the doctor or psychiatrist will plan the drug-induced psychosis recovery chart, diagnose and treat the individual.
 Sometimes, it is difficult to determine the severity of the drug-induced psychosis symptoms when the person is still drunk or high.
 Since the drugs and alcohol are mind-altering, they impact the individual’s ability to see the world through a proper frame of mind.

-- Detox: The first step in recovery will involve sobering the individual up.
-For each individual with Drug-induced psychosis, recovery is different, it totally depends on their mental state while sober.
-Accordingly, the doctor will determine if Detox is needed or not.
-In some cases, if there is high dependency seeking addiction or alcoholism treatment may be beneficial.
+Detox: The first step in drug-induced psychosis recovery involves sobering the individual up.
+For each individual with drug-induced psychosis, recovery is different.
+It totally depends on their mental state while sober.
+Accordingly, the doctor will determine if detox is needed or not.
+In some cases, if there is a high dependency, seeking addiction or alcoholism treatment may be beneficial.
 Detox can prevent unpleasant consequences or the withdrawal symptoms resulting from sudden cessation of drug use and helps them to be independent of drug use.
 The several types of detox method are cold-turkey detox, short-term medicated detox, and long-term medicated detox.

-- Psychotherapy: Therapies such as Cognitive Behavioural Therapy (CBT), Motivational Enhancement Therapy (MET), and family therapy help individuals in recovering.
-Individuals struggling with alcoholism and addiction learn to live sober with help from Inpatient rehab or an intensive outpatient program.
+Psychotherapy: Therapies such as Cognitive Behavioural Therapy (CBT), Motivational Enhancement Therapy (MET), and family therapy help individuals in recovering.
+Individuals struggling with alcoholism and addiction learn to live sober with help from inpatient rehab or an intensive outpatient program.
 The best possible idea is to remove them from the temptation of drugs and alcohol for their recovery.

-There is no one-size-fits-all approach to recovery and sobriety since every individual’s recovery differs just as every episode of drug-induced psychosis differs.
-To know more about drug-induced psychosis, do contact us at 97414 76476.
+There is no one-size-fits-all approach to recovery and sobriety since every individual’s recovery differs just as every episode of drug addiction psychosis differs.